The dates of grading are approximately November 10 (Master Funakoshi’s birthday) and April 26 (in commemoration of his death). Upcoming kyu tests are:

-- You cannot hope to pass to a higher kyu if you forget any part of the kata during kyu test.
+- You cannot hope to pass to a higher kyu if you forget any part of a kata during kyu test or make a mistake.

 - Practice each kata many times.
-500 repetitions of a kata is a start.
-5,000 repetitions is usually sufficient to begin to understand a kata.
-Another order of magnitude is required to deeply understand or internalize a kata.
+500 repetitions of a kata is a good start.
+5,000 repetitions is required before black belt test.